JoinColony/colonyNetwork/docs/_Intro_Welcome.md

 * Work management and delegation
 * Financial management, including rewards and payments

-To learn more about the Colony Protocol, see the [colony protocol docs], or dig in to the [Colony Whitepaper]
+To learn more about the Colony Protocol, dig in to the [Colony Whitepaper](https://colony.io/whitepaper/) or read the [whitepaper TL;DR](/colonynetwork/whitepaper-tldr-colony/)

 ### The Colony Network
 The Colony Network is the infrastructure upon which all colonies run.